Load Modulation for Backscatter Communication: Channel Capacity and Near-Capacity Schemes: Acknowledgement

+It is known from \cite[Eq.~(12)]{WynerBSTJ1966},\cite[Eq.~(14)]{DuanTVT2017},\cite{ShamaiTIT1995} that the mutual information under a constant-amplitude constraint is maximized by UIP signaling $\r\theta \sim \calU(0,2\pi)$.
+This can be regarded as $\infty$-PSK modulation.
+The resulting mutual information is the channel capacity for this case, which we denote $\RateReact$.
+It is calculated with \Cref{eq:MutualInformationUP,eq:NoisyRadiusPDFCircleSum} as the special case of a single circle $K=1$ (with $\Radius_1=1, \CircProb_1 = 1$).
+This still requires numerical integration but no more numerical optimization (all circle parameters have been fixed).

-Following from the statements in \Cref{sec:CapacityGeneral}, at low SNR $\SNR < 4.8\dB$, the equality $\RateReact = \RateMaxGP$ holds precisely.
-This is confirmed by the black dashed graph in \Cref{fig:Rates_Capacity}, which plots the evolution of $\RateReact$ versus $\SNR$.
-However, we find that the high-SNR rate loss compared to $\RateMaxGP$ is indeed significant.
+Following from the statements in \Cref{sec:CapacityGeneral}, at low SNR $\SNR < 4.8\dB$ the equality $\RateReact = \RateMaxGP$ holds precisely (here reactive UIP load modulation is optimal).
+At higher SNR however, rate loss is to be expected becauce only the boundary of the unit disk is utilized.
+This is reflected by the asymptote

+for which a derivation and details are given in \Cref{apdx:ReactAsymptote}.
+It has a pre-log factor of $\f{1}{2}$ compared to the general-case asymptote $\RateMaxGP \approx \log_2(1 + \SNR / e)$ from \Cref{eq:RateMEUpper}.
+This shows that reactive load modulation can not exploit a high SNR well.
+The factor $\f{1}{2}$ stems from the unused dimension in the load impedance $\r z = \r r + j\r x$, where only $\r x$ is being modulated, but not $\r r$.
+The general-case scheme (\Cref{sec:CapacityGeneral}) instead modulates both dimensions whenever the SNR calls for that.